eliaspfeffer/Concept-for-global-transparent-CO2-supply-chain-tracking-via-blockchain/README.md

 # Concept for global, transparent CO2 supply chain tracking via blockchain

-Implement this e.g. on the EU level and this will automatically force import from other countries like America, China, India etc. to save CO2, as they otherwise would have no demand from the EU anymore (EU27 = ~450 million people, with 14% of global international merchandise traffic.
-When counting other nations with trading treaties: even more).
+Implement this e.g. on the EU level and this will automatically force import from other countries like America, China, India etc. to buy CO2 certificates & save CO2, as they otherwise would have no demand from the EU anymore (EU27 = ~450 million people, with 14% of global international merchandise traffic.
+When counting other nations with trading treaties, then this would include even more % of global international merchandise traffic).

 <img width="595" alt="IMG_1542" src="https://github.com/DasDouble/Concept-to-stop-climate-change-via-code/assets/77044936/bc9c7dbe-f206-4166-9f39-a4bf7c81c549">